ChurchApps/FreeShowWeb/src/routes/docs/media/+page.md

 #### Favourites

-Right click any media and click "Favourite" to add them to your favouries for easy access.
+Right click any media and click "Favourite" to add them to your favourites for easy access.

 ### Online media

 Included on the left side is a tab called "Online".
 Here you will find more tabs at the bottom with currently the options **YouTube**, **Vimeo** and **Pixabay**.

 In **YouTube** and **Vimeo** you have to add you own videos by clicking "Add" at the bottom and pasting a link to a video.
-Note that some YouTube videos wont work, because the creator has disabled embeds to their video.
+Note that some YouTube videos won't work, because the creator has disabled embeds to their video.

 In **Pixabay** you can search for any images or videos by using the [drawer search](./drawer#drawer-search).
 Please note that you need internet access to use these elements.